-The WWF and UNEP have called for decision-grade data about nature, but what does that mean?
+The WWF and World Bank as well as UNEP have called for decision-grade data about nature, but what does that mean?
 It has to reference back to the decision in question that is being made, but there are likely to be common characteristics across all types of decision.
 The Taskforce for Nature-related Disclosures‘ Proposed Technical Scope (published 04.06.21) recommends data quality would be able to show:

 Relevance: Formal recognition as appropriate to the decision context – for example, as part of the monitoring frameworks of multilateral environmental agreements or national policies – including the mechanism of recognition and the role of third parties in formal recognition of specific datasets.

 Resolution (spatial and non-spatial) and scalability: Fit for use at the right scale for the decision.
 A balance may be struck between the resolution and the complexity of processing the data.
 For example, sourcing may not be better informed by <1km resolution geospatial data, where sub-regional data may be easier and more straightforward to process.

 Temporality: Time series data can support trend analyses or real-time decision-making but must reflect the appropriate time scales for the indicator of interest (including forward-looking analysis where relevant), but also the feasibility of collecting data using current or emerging technologies and collection techniques (e.g. species abundance).